-This herb is also a strong but safe diuretic; therefore, it is beneficial to dogs with heart problems, which very often cause an accumulation of fluids throughout the body.
+Dandelion is a strong but safe diuretic.
+Therefore, it is beneficial to dogs with heart problems, which very often cause an accumulation of fluids throughout the body.
 The good thing of dandelion is, it is rich in potassium, which replenishes the precious mineral lost in the urine.

 Dandelion root supports the liver and has the ability to stimulate bile production by more than 50 percent, and it also increases bile flow to the gallbladder.
 This proves to be helpful to dogs suffering from liver congestion, gallstones, and other forms of liver problems.